Shippable/docs/sources/platform/runtime/machine-image/ami-v724.md

 ### Note

-Cassandra and Neo4j are not supported on v7.2.4 images because they are incompatible with Java 10 and Java 11 .
-You can use openjdk8 on an java image if you need these versions of Cassandra and neo4j.
+Cassandra and Neo4j are only supported in the [Java](link to java image doc) images because they require JDK 8.

 ---